Commodities and the Macroeconomy program

 Recent publications:

-The implications of demand for resources by emerging market economies and understanding the special features of commodity economies are currently issues for policy makers and investors.
+The implications of demand for resources by emerging market economies and understanding the unique features of commodity economies are currently issues for policy makers and investors.
 Emerging markets in particular are an important driver of the most recent commodity price cycle.
-This program seeks to understand commodity cycles and their financial market and macroeconomic effects, as well as the interactions between the three from both an emerging and developed country perspective.
+This program seeks to understand commodity cycles, their financial market and macroeconomic effects, and the interactions between the three from both an emerging and developed country perspective.

 The program focuses on: